Ryanair cabin staff strike cancels dozens of flights in Europe | Business

 With inflation running at more than 8% in the euro area, a 40-year-high of 9.1% in Britain, and in double digits across some central and eastern European economies, authorities are worried of a wage-price spiral developing in which higher wage demands add to inflationary pressures.
 European Central Bank chief Christine Lagarde has warned that the longer inflation remains high, the more likely it will influence wage negotiations.

 Pilot and cabin crew unions of Brussels Airlines, the Belgian subsidiary of Lufthansa, also started a strike on Thursday.
 Over the three days, Brussels Airlines expects to cancel about 60% of its 533 flights.
-Belgium is likely to be the hardest hit by the Ryanair strike, with local media saying 127 flights at Brussels' Charleroi airport would be cancelled, affecting 21,000 passengers.
+Belgium is likely to be the hardest hit by the Ryanair strike, with local media saying 127 flights at Charleroi airport would be cancelled, affecting 21,000 passengers.
+Ten additional Ryanair flights per day are set to be cancelled at Brussels airport.

 "We have wasted a fair amount of time, an extra couple of hours, and a few hundred dollars," he said.